 - Nanomedicine: While we have no idea how to make ourselves immortal, superpowered badasses yet, doctors hope nanotechnology has the promise of eventually being able to cure the common cold.
 And HIV.
 And Cancer.
 The tricky part is actually getting the nanites to know what they should attack.
 This is being worked on mighty well.
 Nanites engineered to precisely exploit abnormally swollen pores in cancer tissue are in development.
 Ultra-tiny nanotube-based radio devices are also in development, which would allow for remote-controlled nanites, but those are somewhat farther away.

-- The self replication thing commonly associated with nanobots is being researched to with some success, though generally the better a nanobot is at self replicating, the worse it is at doing anything other than that.
-The reason why self replicating is so crucial is because nanobots are really tiny so you need to build a lot of them to do just about anything on the scale required by humans.
-And because you need so many, the cost of each nanobot has to be much less than a penny per unit, otherwise the cost ramps up dramatically.
+- The self replication thing commonly associated with nanobots is being researched too with some success, though generally the better a nanobot is at self replicating, the worse it is at doing anything other than that.
+The reason why self replicating is so crucial is because nanobots are really tiny, so you need to build a lot of them to do just about anything on the scale required by humans.
+And because you need so many, the cost of each nanobot has to be tiny.
 To give an example, say you use nanobots to replace red blood cells.
-A healthy human male has 4-6 million per drop of blood.
+A healthy human male has 4-6 million cells per drop of blood.
 If your nanobots cost even one penny each, then just replacing that one drop costs at least $40,000.

 - Monoclonal antibodies already meet most of the criteria for medical nanomachines.
 Cultivate some that adhere to tumors, stick a radioactive isotope on each one, and turn 'em loose in the body to hunt down their prey like itty bitty Terminators.

-- Given these examples the Cell in a biological system is a complete nanite in the classical sense.
-Able to consume external resources, duplicate seemingly endlessly, massive data storage (via DNA), the ability to manufacture anything on its to do list etc. Some of the closest stuff to grey goo is bacterium while most large multicelluar organisms (us for example) are large nanite colonies with hundreds of different types of nanite working in harmony from a single instruction set.
+- Given these examples, the cell is a complete nanite in the classical sense.
+Able to consume external resources, duplicate seemingly endlessly, massive data storage (via DNA), the ability to manufacture anything on its to do list etc. Some of the closest stuff to grey goo is bacteria, while most large multicellular organisms (us, for example) are large nanite colonies with hundreds of different types of nanite working in harmony from a single instruction set.

 - This video, depicting claytronics.
 This is just a simulation, but it is running off actual software.
 Using a sort of nanobot programming language, a CAD file gets read in, and the nanobots reshape themselves to match it.
 The program is supposedly only a couple of pages long.
 For now this is just software, nothing to worry about — but the guy who made this video thinks that he will have the hardware to do this in real life within the decade.